$ 109 onwardsView Spiti Valley Packages

 Set amidst semi-frozen rivers in the Pin Valley, the Pin Valley National Park is situated in the Cold Desert Biosphere Reserve situated in the Lahaul and Spiti District of Himachal Pradesh.
 The elevation of the park ranges from about 3,500 metres near Ka Dogri to more than 6,000 metres at its pinnacle.
 One of the fascinating facilities of its kind, the Pin Valley National Park is home to the rare species of famous Himalayan snow leopards and their prey, the Ibex.
-Due to its high altitude, only a limited number of animals and plants thrive here.
-However, Pin Valley National Park is most famous for its incredible trek which is a delight for all its visitors.
-Owing to the many rare plant and animal species that it houses, the National Park was established in the year 1987 and has been a major attraction for trekking enthusiasts.
+The National Park is most famous for its incredible trek which is a delight for all its visitors.
+It snows for the most part of the year rendering the trek a thrilling and adventurous expedition.
+However, make sure you obtain the required permits.
+Also, foreign nations are not allowed inside the park.